ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/howtoguide/updateworkspace.md

 To update the **Citrix Workspace** Application on your local computer, you must first uninstall the older version of the **Citrix Workspace** Application.

 To do this, ensure you are **outside** of your FastDesk session.
-In the bottom left corner of your deskop, click the Windows icon and type `Control Panel` in the search bar.
+In the bottom left corner of your desktop, click the Windows icon and type `Control Panel` in the search bar.
 This will bring up the search bar and you will see `Control Panel` appear as a search result.
 Click this to open `Control Panel`.
 Please refer to **image** below for a visual representation.

 ![Image 1: Opening Control Panel](files/clickherewindows2.png "Image 1: Opening Control Panel")